-If you don’t already have a craft business, there are a few steps you need to take before starting one.
-If you do have a craft business, you can skip to the next section if you prefer.
+If you don’t already have an art business or craft business set up, there are a few steps you need to take before starting one.
+If you do have an art business or craft business, you can skim through the next sections if you prefer.

-The first step in starting a craft business is to determine what type of craft, or crafts, you want to make and sell.
-Many crafters end up with a craft business out of a crafting hobby.
-If there is a craft that you are good at, that people constantly compliment you for, you should consider turning that into your craft business.
+The first step in starting a craft business is to determine what type of art, craft, or crafts, you want to make and sell.
+Many artists, and crafters, end up with an art business or craft business out of a hobby.
+If there is an art or craft that you are good at, you should consider turning that into your art and craft business.
+Do people constantly compliment you on a particular hobby?
+That could be your craft business.

-If you aren’t sure what type of crafts you want to sell, read on for some craft business ideas.
+If you aren’t sure what type of art or crafts you want to sell; read on for information on some best selling crafts, as well as art business ideas and craft business ideas.

 1. Sewing Business